 Anonymous performed a DDoS attack on the Church of Scientology after the church attempted to remove a video of Tom Cruise voicing his affiliation with the organization.
 In-person protests followed with attendees wearing the infamous Guy Fawkes masks around the country.

 The campaign ran DDoS attacks to prevent access to the church’s websites.
 A series of prank calls and black faxes followed.
-Anon further exercised doxxing by distributing private documents stolen from Scientology computers over the Internet.
+Anon further exercised doxing by distributing private documents stolen from Scientology computers over the Internet.

 5. Hacktivismo Declaration